akhilub/DSA-Coding-Patterns/README.md

 This repository is implementation of DSA on coding problem.
-Cading Problem Pattern Categorization, Classifiacation and Recognization based on DSA.
+Coding Problem Pattern Categorization, Classification and Recognization based on DSA.
 Most of the problem are from Leetcode.

 - [My Leetcode](https://leetcode.com/akhilsin/)